canonical/craft-parts/docs/base/explanation/filesets.rst

 When used:

-* Filesets are used at the start of a step to collect and filter artifacts from an earlier step.
+* Filesets are used at the start of a step to collect and filter artefacts from an earlier step.
-* Their file paths are applied to the directory containing the artifacts from the earlier step.
+* Their file paths are applied to the directory containing the artefacts from the earlier step.
 * All files and directories included by filesets are first located, then filtered by the filesets that exclude paths.